 Important Note: The laws in North Dakota are a bit different, and they call into question whether each LLC is truly shielded from the liabilities of the others.
 We honestly don’t advise that our readers form series LLCs in North Dakota due to this issue.

-Instead, we recommend looking into forming a traditional LLC either on your own or through one of the many LLC services online.
+Instead, we recommend looking into forming a traditional LLC either on your own or through a free North Dakota LLC service.

 Let’s start by briefly covering what a series LLC actually is.
 In general, a series LLC is exactly what it sounds like ― it’s a collection of LLCs that operate under the umbrella of a master LLC.
 While each LLC in the series is part of the larger company, this business structure also keeps each LLC financially insulated from the others.
 In most states, this means that a lawsuit against one of the LLCs should have no effect on the others in the series.

 Each LLC in a series has the same limited liability protections that a standard LLC has, meaning that if you’re sued, creditors can only come after your business assets rather than pursuing your personal possessions.
 While a series LLC does still protect your personal car, house, bank accounts, etc., it also protects the other LLCs in the series from the lawsuit.
 In other words, creditors can only pursue the assets of one LLC, rather than the entire series.

 However, North Dakota’s laws do not specifically allow for these liability shields between each individual LLC.
 While it’s not 100% clear how courts would treat lawsuits against one LLC in the series, it’s quite likely that your separate LLC segments will in fact share liability in this state.

 To be perfectly honest, we never advise that our readers form series LLCs in North Dakota.
 The way this state set up their laws for series LLCs entirely undermines the point of forming a series LLC in the first place.
 After all, if your separate LLC segments will have to share liability, there is no reason to form a series LLC.